ymunemasa/data-tutorials/tutorials/hdf/hdf-2.1/analyze-traffic-pattern-with-apache-nifi/tutorial-2.md

 ./auto_scripts/docker_sandbox_hdf.sh
 ~~~

 2\.
-Login to Ambari UI in your favorite browser at `sandbox.hortonworks.com:28080/#/login`.
+Login to Ambari UI with credentials (admin/admin) in your favorite browser at `sandbox.hortonworks.com:28080/#/login`.

 The Ambari Login UI will look as below: